benspector3/pong-asd/README.md

 - What are the visual game components?
 For example, in Bouncing Box, the game components were the board and the box.
   - Which will be static? (the board)
   - Which will be animated? (the box)
 - What data will you need to manage each game component?
+For example, in Bouncing Box, the data values were `positionX`, `speedX`, and `points`.

 ### Events / Logic
 - What events will occur in this game? (timer events, keyboard events, clicking events?)